Granada Gold Mine (CVE:GGM) Trading Down 18.2% – Here’s Why

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price dropped 18.2% on Saturday .
-The company traded as low as C$0.05 and last traded at C$0.05.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s stock price was down 18.2% during trading on Saturday .
+The stock traded as low as C$0.05 and last traded at C$0.05.
 Approximately 128,430 shares traded hands during mid-day trading, a decline of 43% from the average daily volume of 226,762 shares.
 The stock had previously closed at C$0.06.

 About Granada Gold Mine